baohuyhuy/learn-blockchain/week-03/README.md

 - **Responsive Design**: Modern, clean interface with dark theme
 - **Token Search**: Search and monitor specific tokens by address
 - **Live WebSocket Connections**: Separate connections for each DEX platform

+## 📚 Real-time Price Monitoring Method
+Since there is no Websocket to get the price of tokens from DEXes, we retrieve the pool's information from the DEXes using Solana Mainnet WebSocket and calculate the price of the token using formulas (AMM, CLMM, DLMM, etc.).

 ## 📁 Project Main Structure